 How Much Does Air Duct Cleaning Cost?

-Interested in keeping the air inside your home as clean as possible?
-Air duct cleaning costs range from $269 to $486, with the national average at $373.
+Many homeowners want to keep the air inside their home as clean as possible.
+Air duct cleaning cost ranges from $268 to $490, with the national average at $377.

-If you’re concerned about the air quality inside your home, the Environmental Protection Agency (EPA) says that most of the dust and dirt inside of air ducts adheres to the sides of the ducts and don’t necessarily enter the home where you can breathe it.
+Concerned about air quality inside the home?
+According to the Environmental Protection Agency (EPA), most of the dust and dirt inside of air ducts adheres to the sides of the ducts and doesn’t necessarily enter the home where it can be breathed.
 The EPA recommends that duct cleaning is needed when there is visible mold growth within the air ducts or on other sections of the heating and cooling system.
-Some other important reasons for air duct cleaning are if the ducts show evidence of an insect or rodent infestation; if the ducts are visibly clogged with dust, dirt, and debris; or if dust and particulates are being released into the living space where they can be inhaled.
-According to HomeAdvisor, air duct cleaning costs range from $269 to $486, with the national average at $373.
+Some other important reasons to consider air duct cleaning are if the ducts show evidence of an insect or rodent infestation; if the ducts are visibly clogged with dust, dirt, and debris; or if dust and particulates are being released into the living space where they can be inhaled.
+According to Angi and HomeAdvisor, the cost to clean air ducts can range from $268 to $490, with the national average at $377.
+Not sure how often to clean air ducts?
 It’s recommended that air duct cleaning be done as needed, or every 5 to 7 years.
-Some factors that affect overall air duct cleaning costs are how dirty the duct system is, the size of the ductwork, the ease of duct system access, and the number of vents.
-It’s recommended that the cleaning service should attend to all components of the air duct system, including the blower, heat exchanger, drain pan, coils, and plenum.
+Some factors that affect overall air duct cleaning costs are the state of the duct system, the size of the ductwork, the ease of duct system access, and the number of vents.
+It’s recommended that the cleaning service attend to all components of the air duct system, including the blower, heat exchanger, drain pan, coils, and plenum.

 Factors in Calculating Air Duct Cleaning Cost

 Air duct cleaning costs depend on the ductwork size.
-Air duct cleaning professionals typically charge by the vent or by the square foot.
-Duct cleaning costs approximately $25 to $50 per vent.
-To find out the average price, count each duct and multiply by $35.
+Air duct cleaning professionals typically charge by the vent or by the square foot, and duct cleaning costs approximately $25 to $50 per vent.
+To find out the average price, homeowners can count each duct and multiply by $35.
 Each vent connects the HVAC system to each room via ducts.
-If the professional charges by the square foot, it will cost about $0.15 to $0.25 per square foot.
-The total price for a 1,500- to 2,500-square-foot house can run between $225 and $625 on average.
+If the professional charges by the square foot, it will cost about $0.14 to $0.25 per square foot.
+The total price for a 1,500- square-foot house can run between $225 and $375 on average.
 Some air duct cleaning companies may also charge by the system.
-On average, cleaning can cost from $300 to $700 per HVAC system.
+On average, cleaning can cost from $200 to $1,000.

 Number of Vents

-Air duct vent cleaning can average between $25 and $45 per supply vent and $40 and $75 per return vent.
+Air duct vent cleaning can average between $25 and $50 per supply vent.
 Price estimates can be arranged according to four different pricing methods.

 - Per vent.
 Some air duct cleaning professionals will charge by how many vents there are in the system.